owanhunte/unicorn-zoo/README.md

 ## The TL;DR

-The web app has been built using the following stack:
+The web app has been built using the following stack (highlighting what I consider worthy of mention here):

 - [React](https://reactjs.org) and of course the [Next.js](https://nextjs.org) framework
 - [TypeScript](https://www.typescriptlang.org)